pstefanovic/grpc-load-balancing/README.md

 Discussion:

-1. Not acceptable since weighted traffic routing will be needed, which implies a smarter proxy then kube-proxy
+1. Not acceptable, too much custom logic on the server or client side, also weighted traffic routing will be needed, which implies a proxy (kube-proxy does not cut it)
 2. Not acceptable
 3. Load balancing client->proxy implies a delay (keepAlive) and is interdependent with the client-side code; load balancing proxy->server is based on DNS, which implies a delay in service discovery; it's not ideal)